 “Fourth of July is always mud volleyball, and mud volleyball is always family for us,” said Justin.
 “No matter what happens down the road, this is always going to be part of me and our whole family.”

-Justin mentioned he has been proud over the years to continue the family tradition with his first cousins.
+Justin explained he has been proud over the years to continue the family tradition with his cousins.

-He said he feels as though he grew up in Hannibal.
+He said he feels as though he grew up in Hannibal even though he didn't.

 “We've never had a real Murphy family reunion,” said Justin, who flew in Wednesday from Arizona.
 “It's always just been mud volleyball for us.
 The Fourth of July is a time we know everyone will be there.
 It's a time for all of us to see each other again.